bitdessin/hespresso/README.md

-# hespresso: Methods for detecting shifts in homeolog expression ratios in allopolyploids
+# hespresso: LRT for Detecting Shifts in Homeolog Expression Ratios in Allopolyploids

 _hespresso_ blends homeolog expression with espresso, capturing the essence of power, energy, and focus in homeolog expression analysis.
 It provides statistical tests for detecting shifts in homeolog expression